 Navaho Blackberry is said to be the world’s first upright growing blackberry.
 The plant is completely thornless!
 Now you can harvest delicious blackberries from your backyard without drawing blood or worrying that it will take over your yard.
 Smooth canes won’t poke you and upright growth habit means they won’t spread.
 When the canes are mature in 3 years, Navaho Blackberry plants can produce 15 pounds of berries up to 1″ in length.
-This year’s offering of plants are in top shape and in one gallon pots.
-These plants are already fruiting this year.
 Extremely productive and healthy disease free canes.
 Don’t miss out on this years supply.
 So add these delicious and easy to grow giant Blackberries to your garden right now.

 Latin Name: Rubus spp.